gajus/gajus.com-blog/post/harder-better-faster-stronger-lo-dash-v3/index.md

 [Lo-Dash](https://lodash.com/) is a utility library delivering consistency, customization, performance & extras.
-It is also one the most dependent upon NPM package.[^https://www.npmjs.com/browse/depended] Version 3 of this library is advertised to be getting a significant performance boost[^https://twitter.com/jdalton/status/541416821622964224][^https://github.com/lodash/lodash/wiki/Changelog#notable-changes] and a whole lot of of new features[^https://github.com/lodash/lodash/wiki/Changelog].
+It is also one the most dependent upon NPM package.[^https://www.npmjs.com/browse/depended] Version 3 of this library is advertised to be getting a significant performance boost[^https://twitter.com/jdalton/status/541416821622964224][^https://github.com/lodash/lodash/wiki/Changelog#notable-changes] and a whole lot of [new features](#added-methods)[^https://github.com/lodash/lodash/wiki/Changelog].

+## Breaking Changes

+This post focuses on the new features.
+For breaking changes, refer to the [changelog](https://github.com/lodash/lodash/wiki/Changelog).

 ## Download